 These are the only two lines of 27 that speak of ‘unbalanced nourishment’ – nourishment fallen, toppled, turned upside down, subverted.
 Perhaps that’s what happens when you bring 38’s different way of seeing to bear on what sustains you.

 And one more: 55.3.4 to 24.
 I just noticed this recently, and I think it’s one of my favourites.
 Hexagram 24 is Returning, the hexagram of winter solstice, the darkest point when the light begins to return.
-Hexagram 55 describes a total solar eclipse – and the two lines that join it to Returning evoke its darkest moment:
+Hexagram 55 describes an atmosphere so clouded that one can observe sunspots – and the two lines that join it to Returning evoke its darkest moment:

 ‘Feng is flooded with darkness